snap-stanford/ogb-web/_docs/datasets/graphprop.md

 #### Datasets

-**Prediction task:**  From MoleculeNet [1], we selected and processed three molecular property prediction datasets: `ogbg-mol-tox21`, `ogbg-mol-hiv`, `ogbg-mol-pcba`, that are of small, medium, and large sizes, respectively.
+**Prediction task:**  From MoleculeNet [1], we selected and processed two molecular property prediction datasets: `ogbg-mol-hiv`, `ogbg-mol-pcba`, that are of small and medium sizes, respectively.
 A detailed description of each dataset can be found in [1].
 Each dataset can contain multiple labels/tasks to predict, and the performance averaged over these tasks is to be evaluated.

 The task is to predict the target chemical properties as accurately as possible.
-All the raw molecule data (including the SMILES strings) can be found in the `raw` directory in the downloaded dataset folder, e.g., `dataset/ogbg_mol_tox21_pyg/raw/tox21.csv.gz`.
+All the raw molecule data (including the SMILES strings) can be found in the `raw` directory in the downloaded dataset folder, e.g., `dataset/ogbg_mol_hiv_pyg/raw/hiv.csv.gz`.

-Beside the three main datasets, we also provide the other MoleculeNet datasets that are readily available from the OGB package.
-They are `ogbg-mol-bace`, `ogbg-mol-bbbp`, `ogbg-mol-clintox`, `ogbg-mol-muv`, `ogbg-mol-sider`, and `ogbg-mol-toxcast` for binary classification, `ogbg-mol-esol`, `ogbg-mol-freesolv`, and `ogbg-mol-lipo` for regression.
+Beside the two main datasets, we also provide the other MoleculeNet datasets that are readily available from the OGB package.
+They are `ogbg-mol-tox21`, `ogbg-mol-bace`, `ogbg-mol-bbbp`, `ogbg-mol-clintox`, `ogbg-mol-muv`, `ogbg-mol-sider`, and `ogbg-mol-toxcast` for binary classification, `ogbg-mol-esol`, `ogbg-mol-freesolv`, and `ogbg-mol-lipo` for regression.
 Evaluators are also provided for these datasets.
 We encourage you to also test on these datasets if you are working on molecule-specific models.

 **Dataset splitting:** We adopt the *scaffold splitting* (implmented in [RDkit](https://www.rdkit.org/docs/GettingStartedInPython.html)) that splits the molecules based on their two-dimensional structural frameworks.
 The scaffold splitting attempts to separate structurally different molecules into different subsets, which provides a more realistic estimate of model performance in prospective settings [1].